rougier/from-python-to-numpy/book/04-code-vectorization.md

 expected.
 Part of the problem is the `np.less` function that implies `xn*yn` tests at every iteration while we know that some values have already diverged.
 Even if these tests are performed at the C level (through numpy), the cost is nonetheless non negligible.
-Another approach proposed by [Dan Goodman] is to work on a dynmaic array at each iteration that stores only the points which haven't yet diverged.
-It requires a bit more lines but the result is faster and lead to a 10x factor compared to the Python version.
+Another approach proposed by [Dan Goodman](https://thesamovar.wordpress.com/) is to work on a dynmaic array at each iteration that stores only the points which have not yet diverged.
+It requires more lines but the result is faster and lead to a 10x factor compared to the Python version.

     def mandelbrot_3(xmin, xmax, ymin, ymax, xn, yn, itermax, horizon=2.0):
         # Adapted from